-5.0 Credits VPA

-Prerequisite: Dance I/II and/or Grade 8 Talented
+5.0 Credits VPA Prerequisite: Dance I/II and/or Audition with Instructor

-Dance

-Dance III allows students to continue the specialized training given previously.
+Dance III allows students to continue the specialized training given previously in Dance I/II.
 Students concentrate on increasing skill level, technique, flexibility, perfection of style and performance quality.
 All students will be required to perform in the end of the year recital.